puzzle/amm-techlab/content/en/docs/02.0/2.2/configure.md

 ## Task {{% param sectionnumber %}}.2: Change Networking

 We have to change a port on the service that we have created in the previous lab.
+cbl: why do we want to change the port? maybe change to  "Suppose we want to change the application port for some reason."
+cbl: maybe it would be better to change the order: start with the application (changing the application port with env is something the Student probably can relate to) and after that change the oc resources.

 ### Change service target port